 For the return, I booked Cancun to Houston to Seattle in United First Class using AMEX Membership Rewards points, and I got 50% of the points back since I have the AMEX Business Platinum Card.
 So I ended up paying less than what it would have cost to directly redeem miles for the flights, which of course doesn’t include the additional taxes (about $70 USD).

-In Cancun I went through the normal security process as everyone else, the guy checking the boarding pass and IDs didn’t say anything at all.
+In Cancun I went through the normal security process as everyone else, the guy checking the boarding pass and ID didn’t say anything at all.
 That was a huge relief as they wouldn’t check every single centimetre of my luggage.
-At the gate, they did check those who received SSSS, but it was more like “open your luggage and let us look”, all of the people I interacted with were super friendly and all they did was have me open the luggage and close it.. that’s it.
+At the gate they did check those who had SSSS, but it was more like “open your luggage and let us look”.
+All of the people I interacted with were super friendly and all they did was have me open my luggage and close it.. that’s it.
 No TSA b.s. – just a quick check.
 It was painless.

 I was expecting more SSSS checks once I landed in Houston and passed through Immigration, but nope, nothing.
 I used Global Entry and was able to clear Immigration and Customs in less than ten minutes without any additional checks.
-The interesting thing is that I did not receive TSA PreCheck for my Houston to Seattle flight.
-I didn’t expect to receive it though, after having SSSS.
+The interesting thing is that I did not get TSA PreCheck for my Houston to Seattle flight.

-This is my second time getting SSSS and this time it was much more tolerable and normal.
-The last time I got SSSS, the entire process was the worst thing in the world, I was screened literally seven times and then my baggage was searched at least three times and everyone was super unfriendly (and yes, I did have Global Entry back then).
+This is my second time having SSSS and this time it was much more tolerable and normal.
+The last time I got SSSS the entire process was the worst thing in the world, I was screened literally seven times and then my baggage was searched at least three times and everyone was super unfriendly (and yes, I did have Global Entry back then).